Directives

 Variable Length Records

 When using variable length records or EFF files, PxPlus will not pad the record to the record size with extra null characters (as is done with fixed length record files).
 The record data is stored using its exact length.
-This allows for much denser files, by avoiding the null padding on each record.
+This allows for much denser files by avoiding the null padding on each record.
 Files are smaller thus when doing reads of large portions of the file, less disk accesses have to be performed because the records fit into a much smaller space and disk cache is better utilized.

 In addition, with a variable length keyed file, the maximum record size is a logical maximum and not a physical one.
 A variable length file will simply allow you to write records from 0 to the maximum record size defined.
 Anything beyond the maximum record size causes an Error #1: Logical END-OF-RECORD reached.
 This design allows the maximum record size for a variable length record file to be increased at any time through the use of system utilities, *UFAM.